-- 1. Meet with your academic advisor prior to registering for courses.
-The selection of courses should be discussed and agreed to by your advisor. - 2.
-Remember 9 hours is considered full time.
+- 1. Meet with your academic advisor prior to registering for classes. - 2.
+Remember 9-12 hours is considered full time.
 You are also required to take ME 8891 seminar each semester for '0' hours.
+This seminar meets on Mondays; times and locations vary by semester.

-If you have a conflict, you must get confirmation from your advisor to allow absence or an alternative.
+If you have a conflict, you must get confirmation from your advisor to allow absence.